slsa-framework/slsa/docs/spec/v1.0/distributing-provenance.md

     been generated for a build, the attestation (or a hash of the attestation and a pointer to where it is indexed) SHOULD be published to a third-party transparency log that exists outside the source repository and package registry.
-Not only are transparency logs guaranteed to be immutable, but they also more easily enable monitoring.
+Not only are transparency logs such as [Rekor from Sigstore](https://github.com/sigstore/rekor) guaranteed to be immutable, but they typically also more easily enable monitoring.
 Requiring the presence of the attestation in a monitored transparency log during verification helps ensure the attestation is trustworthy.
 -   **Publish attestations alongside the source repository releases**: If the